MarinaMariano/Applied-Machine-Learning-Project/README.md

 ## **Image Preprocessing – Pretrained DenseNet-121**

 For the pretrained DenseNet-121 model, image preprocessing follows the standardized pipeline provided by TorchXRayVision, ensuring compatibility with the pretrained weights.
-Images are converted to grayscale and transformed into tensors with shape [1, H, W].
-Pixel values are rescaled to [0, 255] and normalized using xrv.datasets.normalize with a maximum value of 255, producing intensity values in the range **[-1024, 1024]**.
-A **center crop** (XRayCenterCrop) is applied, followed by resizing to **224 × 224 pixels** (XRayResizer).
+- Images are converted to grayscale and transformed into tensors with shape [1, H, W].
+- Pixel values are rescaled to [0, 255] and normalized using xrv.datasets.normalize with a maximum value of 255, producing intensity values in the range **[-1024, 1024]**.
+- A **center crop** (XRayCenterCrop) is applied, followed by resizing to **224 × 224 pixels** (XRayResizer).
 The final output is a float tensor with shape [1, 224, 224]`.
 The same preprocessing pipeline is applied to both training and test images.

 ## **Image Preprocessing – Custom CNN**

 ### Data Preprocessing and Augmentation

-All chest X-ray images were resized to 128 × 128 pixels and normalized to the range [0,1] through rescaling (pixel value / 255).
+All chest X-ray images were resized to 128 × 128  and normalized to the range [0,1] through rescaling (pixel value / 255).
 Data augmentation was applied exclusively during training in order to improve generalization and reduce overfitting.
 The augmentation pipeline included:

 - Random horizontal flipping
 - Small random rotations (±5%)